Serbo-Croatian: Demographics

 Serbo-Croatian is also a second language of many Slovenians and Macedonians, especially those born during the time of Yugoslavia.
-According to the 2002 Census, Serbo-Croatian and its variants have the largest number of speakers of the minority languages in Slovenia.
+According to the 2002 census, Serbo-Croatian and its variants have the largest number of speakers of the minority languages in Slovenia.

-Outside the Balkans, there are over two million native speakers of the language(s), especially in countries which are frequent targets of immigration, such as Australia, Austria, Brazil, Canada, Chile, Germany, Hungary, Italy, Sweden, and the United States.

 Grammar

 Serbo-Croatian is a highly inflected language.
 Traditional grammars list seven cases for nouns and adjectives: nominative, genitive, dative, accusative, vocative, locative, and instrumental, reflecting the original seven cases of Proto-Slavic, and indeed older forms of Serbo-Croatian itself.
 However, in modern Shtokavian the locative has almost merged into dative (the only difference is based on accent in some cases), and the other cases can be shown declining; namely: